SalvatoreFiengo/simon-game/Readme.md

 On Rotated screens for smaller devices user may not have the progress bar visible unless they scroll. not yet addressed

-bug fixed: modal contained a for with method "get", only the first time page is loaded and when submitted with play button
+bug fixed: modal contained a form, only the first time page is loaded and when submitted with play button

 page will reload as soon as code will read settimeout.
 I could not find much on the web about this behaviour

-fix: remove method from "form" selector.
+fix: remove submit from play button.
+- to be addressed: when in a modal if return key is pressed it should have same result of load or new game button

 ## Deployment